You are currently browsing the category archive for the ‘Amateur’ category.

 Artist Jesse Krimes stands in front of his 39-panel mural Apokaluptein:16389067 (federal prison bed sheets, transferred New York Times images, color pencil) installed, here, at the Olivet Church Artist Studios, Philadelphia.
 January, 2014.

 In 2009, Jesse Krimes (yep, that’s his real surname) was sentenced to 70 months in a federal penitentiary for cocaine possession and intent to distribute.
 He was caught with 140 grams.
 The charges brought were those of 50-150 kilos.
 Somewhere in the bargaining it was knocked down to 500 grams, and Krimes plead guilty to conspiracy.
-The judge recommended that Jesse be sent to a minimum security prison in New Jersey, close to support network of friends and family, but the Federal Bureau of Prisons (BOP) opted to send him to a medium security facility in Butner, North Carolina — as far away as the BOP was allowed.
+The judge recommended that Jesse be sent to a minimum security prison in New Jersey, close to support network of friends and family, but the Federal Bureau of Prisons (BOP) opted to send him to a medium security facility in Butner, North Carolina — as far away as permitted under BOP regulations.
 That was the first punitive step of many in a system that Krimes says is meant first and foremost to dehumanise.

 “Doing this was a way to fight back,” says Krimes who believes ardently that art humanises.
 “The system is designed to make you into a criminal and make you conform.
 I beat the system.”

 The mural took three years to make and it is a meditation on heaven, hell, sin, redemption, celebrity worship, deprivation and the nature of perceived reality.
 Krimes says his “entire experience” of prison is tied up in the artwork.

 In the top-left is a transferred photo of a rehearsal of the Passion play at Angola Prison, Louisiana.